Alejogb1/job-board/blog-data/must-declare-the-scalar-variable-id-sql-server.md

 I've seen this pop up in a few different contexts.
 Usually it’s in stored procedures triggers or just plain ad-hoc scripts where you're not careful about variable declarations.
 For example sometimes I'm writing a quick update statement and I just start throwing variables around forgetting that SQL Server cares about these details.

-Alright let's look at some actual scenarios and how to fix them.
+let's look at some actual scenarios and how to fix them.

 **Scenario 1: Simple Update Script**